phantasmagoriadigital/components/readme.md

 # Substrate Design System - Stencil Web Component Library

 This repository contains only the web component library.
+Check out our [Substrate DS StoryBook](https://sb.nextds.design)

 The Design tokens are managed using Style Dictionary [Github repository](https://github.com/phantasmagoriadigital/sux-style-dictionary)

 ## Getting Started - DEVELOPMENT

 To get the project running:

 Install dependencies

 ```bash
 npm install
 ```

 To start development wit StencilJS & Storybook run `start-dev` in the terminal

 ```bash
 npm run start-dev
 ```

 Or run the Stencil and Storybook manually using:

 ```bash
 npm run build
 npm run start
 npm run storybook
 ```

 ## Getting Started - CONSUMING COMPONENTS

 Substrate is not ready for use in production.
 Currently you will need to buidl and manually integrate components to experiment.

+Check out our [Substrate DS StoryBook](https://sb.nextds.design) to see they components in their current state

 ## Contributing